 I am learning a lot about caring for weeping cherry trees…a little late though, since I recently lost one.

 Weeping cherry trees are a lot more temperamental than I realized.
 I am certainly not a horticulturist by any means…just a homeowner learning the hard way.
+As I showed you on my Instagram, we HAD two beautiful weeping cherry trees.

 As with so many things in life, we learn through misfortune after having lost something – then we focus our attention to learning and caring for that thing like plants, trees, or anything else you can imagine.